Gout is inflammation in and around joints.

-Uric acid comes from the break down of purine from food or human cells.
+Uric acid forms when the body breaks down purines in foods.
+Some foods also contain purines.
 Sometimes the body makes too much uric acid.
 It may also have problems passing uric acid out of the body through the kidneys.
 Uric acid crystals form when uric acid levels get too high.
 This leads to gout.

 Copyright © Nucleus Medical Media, Inc.

-Pictures may be taken of your body.
+Pictures may be taken of the joint.
 This can be done with:

 American Arthritis Society

 Gout.
 American College of Rheumatology website.
 Available at: http://www.rheumatology.org/I-Am-A/Patient-Caregiver/Diseases-Conditions/Gout.
 Accessed September 25, 2020.

 Gout.
 Arthritis Foundation website.
 Available at: http://www.arthritis.org/about-arthritis/types/gout.
 Accessed September 25, 2020.